-Jones Act Claims Attorney
+Jones Act Claims In New Orleans

 At Cueria Law Firm, our Louisiana Jones Act lawyer has vast experience in handling cases involving maritime injuries.
 When it comes to working in the maritime industry, the employment positions come with a high-risk of injury or death.
 Large equipment and heavy loads are dealt with on a large vessel which can be dangerous within itself, not to mention the difficult conditions on the water that can lead to even more risk.
 When you suffer an injury while working as a seaman, it is important to know your legal rights and understand if the Jones Act applies to your case.